 Larceny is the same offence that is known as theft or stealing in other jurisdictions.
 The offence of larceny is contained in section 117 of the Crimes Act 1900 and carries a maximum penalty of five years imprisonment.
 However, if the matter is dealt with in the Local Court, the penalties available are subject to limitations depending on the value of the property stolen.

 The penalties that apply to larceny are as follows:

 - If the value exceeds $5,000 the maximum penalty is limited to two years imprisonment and/or 100 penalty units.

 - If the value does not exceed $5,000, the maximum penalty is two years imprisonment and/or 50 penalty units.

 - If the value does not exceed $2,000 the maximum penalty is two years imprisonment and/or 20 penalty units.

-- There must be a theft of property.
-For an offence under this provision, the property taken must be something tangible and must have some value.
-For example, it could include a cheque or even gas but would not include information.
+For the offence of larceny to be proven, there must have been a theft of property.
+The property taken must be something tangible and must have some value.
+For example, property could include a cheque or even a quantity gas but would not include information.